blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 As mentioned earlier, block on slot 29758 is the first block in the Medalla testnet where voluntary exits are written/reported.

+The [json file](https://github.com/blockblockdata/medalla-data-challenge/tree/master/a001/code) for block on slot 29758 can be downloaded from the article's [GitHub repository](https://github.com/blockblockdata/medalla-data-challenge/tree/master/a001/code).

 ## Final Words